BramVanImpeUcll/distributed-applications/exercises/8_registry_mix_exercises_complete/02_synthesis_exercise/assignment.md

 iex> :observer.start
 :ok
-iex> # kill instance A in observer iex> ExerciseSolution.GameServer.list_instances
+iex> # kill instance A in observer iex> ExerciseSolution.GameServer.list_instances()
 %{
   IA => %{percentage: 100, pid: #PID<0.192.0>, players: 0},
   IB => %{percentage: 100, pid: #PID<0.164.0>, players: 0}
 }
-iex> # kill instance B in observer iex> ExerciseSolution.GameServer.list_instances
+iex> # kill instance B in observer iex> ExerciseSolution.GameServer.list_instances()
 %{
   IA => %{percentage: 100, pid: #PID<0.192.0>, players: 0},
   IB => %{percentage: 100, pid: #PID<0.201.0>, players: 0}
 }
 ```

-_Note: we're basically mixing a very basic `Registry` within our logic of our `GameServer`.
-This is thus not good design of our OTP application!
-We'll cover `Registry` later.
+_Note: we're basically mixing a very basic `Registry` within the logic of our `GameServer`.
+This is not very good design of our OTP application!
+You can try with a `Registry` process later.
 This is a good exercise to understand why you need a `Registry` and how it kind of works (this is a naive implementation after all)._

-## Task 9 - replying late when assigning a player
+## Task 9 - Replying late when assigning a player

 Right now we're adding players one by one.
 Another problem might be that the calculation to decide upon the instance might be a little costly (depending on your implementation).
 The more time it requires to complete, the longer it'll take when a lot of players connect at the same time.
 This is something that we don't want, so we'll assign these players asynchronously.